bwdGitHub/snake/readme.md

 ### Language
 I treated this as a learning project in C++ after reading [A Tour of C++](http://www.stroustrup.com/tour2.html).
 Almost certainly I forgot all the important bits, and used what I remembered in wrong and dangerous ways.

+### Dependencies
+The only external dependency I used in the source code was [PDCurses](https://pdcurses.org/).

+In the test code I used [GoogleTest](https://github.com/google/googletest).

 ## Compilation
 Source code will be in the *src* directory.